 Rruga Papa Gjon Pali II // +355 4 450 4913

 Padam is one of the (if not the most) exclusive restaurants in Tirana.
-The restaurant is set inside the high-end hotel with the same name.
+The restaurant is set inside a high-end hotel with the same name.
 You will definitely want to call ahead for reservations, especially if you would like to dine on the gorgeous outside patio.

-The menu has dishes such as sea bass carpaccio with gazpacho and marinated zucchini, risotto with stewed duck and orange marmalade and pan-fried calf sweetbreads in a paprika lime sauce.
+The menu has dishes such as sea bass carpaccio with gazpacho and marinated zucchini, risotto with stewed duck and orange marmalade, and pan-fried calf sweetbreads in a paprika lime sauce.

 With so many amazing dishes, deciding on just one dish proved too difficult.
 I did the only logical thing: I ordered the tasting menu.
 The tasting menu starts at an incredibly reasonable 4800 lek/$45 USD for six courses, without wine pairings.

-On this night, the tasting menu included dishes like this poached egg with yogurt, broccoli cream and black truffle:
+On this night, the tasting menu included dishes like this poached egg with yogurt, broccoli cream, and black truffle:

 Then there was possibly my favorite dish of the night — this homemade hare tortellini with fennel cream and cumin: